 Hardiness Zone: 8a

 Kim from Niceville, FL

 It's sometimes hard to explain why trees suddenly start to drop healthy leaves, especially in your case, when you're fairly certain you've been maintaining proper moisture levels.
 In certain trees (maple, birch, elm, tulip trees) this is actually considered normal behavior.
 It might be normal for your tree, too, as you said its new growth has been vigorous this year.
 After a period of hot, dry weather following an optimal spring with wet, lush growing conditions, trees can actually develop an overabundance of leaves.
-When the tree comes under stress (your recent dry spell), it sheds some of its leaves rather than trying to maintain all of the excess foliage.
-What it may be doing is trying to maintain a balance between its above ground (foliage)and below ground (roots) growth.

 What concerns me about your situation is the fact that your tree is young and that its leaves are turning color before dropping.
 The change in leaf color so prematurely is usually an indication that the tree is experiencing substantial stress-not necessary dying or even severely damaged, but in need of some special attention.
 You should check for signs of root or trunk damage and insect problems.
 A disease that causes premature discoloration and leaf drop is verticillium wilt.
 This disease causes blockages in the tree's vascular system.
 In the early stages, a few branches may start to decline and drop leaves.
 As it progresses, whole branches start to die.
 The disease can take several years to develop or it can happen all at once.
 Once underway, this disease is difficult to control in trees.
 Crepe Myrtle trees are not known to be susceptible to this disease, but it's something to watch out for.